 Republicans continued their war on public education

 This session, Republicans made a sport of attacking public education.
 In the budget, they expanded income eligibility for voucher programs by 400%, allowing families making up to $220K a year to use state dollars to pay for private school education.
 In total, this expansion will divert $500M in essential funding away from public schools.
 This body also authorized charter schools to collect property taxes only collected by public schools, siphoning away even more funds from underfunded public education.
 In four counties, Allan, Vanderburgh, Lake and Marion, charter schools were also allowed to share referendum dollars that currently only go to traditional public schools.
-By allowing so much money to be funneled away from public schools to other school types, while not funding traditional public schools enough to even keep up with inflation, this Legislature has all but ensured that public schools will struggle to operate, raise teacher pay and provide adequate support for the more than 90% of Hoosier students that are educated at a traditional public school.
+By allowing so much money to be funneled away from public schools to other school types, while not funding traditional public schools enough to even keep up with inflation in both years, this Legislature has all but ensured that public schools will struggle to operate, raise teacher pay and provide adequate support for the more than 90% of Hoosier students that are educated at a traditional public school.

 Educators lose big